-PIN 1/0 DESCRIPTION NAME NO. 1/0 DESCRIPTION воот 1 0 A bootstrap capacitor is required between BOOT and PH.
-If the voltage on this capacitor is below the minimum required by the output device, the output is forced to switch off until the capacitor is refreshed.
-COMP 8 0 Error amplifier output, and input to the output switch current comparator.
+PIN I/O DESCRIPTION NAME NO. 2 DESCRIPTION воот 1 0 Connect a bootstrap capacitor between BOOT and PH.
+If the voltage on this mandatory capacitor is below the minimum required by the output device, the output is forced to switch off until the capacitor is refreshed. СОМР 8 0 Error amplifier output, and input to the output switch current comparator.
 Connect frequency compensation components to this pin.
-EN 3 ı Enable pin, internal pull-up current source.
-Pull below 1.2V to disable.
+EN 3 I Enable pin, internal pullup current source.
+Pull below 1.2 V to disable.
 Float to enable.
 Adjust the input undervoltage lockout with two resistors.
-GND 9 - Ground PH 10 I The source of the internal high-side power MOSFET.
-POWERPAD 11 - GND pin must be electrically connected to the exposed pad on the printed circuit board for proper operation.
-PWRGD 6 0 An open drain output, asserts low if output voltage is low due to thermal shutdown, dropout, over-voltage or EN shut down.
-RT/CLK 5 I Resistor Timing and External Clock.
+GND 9 ı Ground PH 10 I The source of the internal high-side power MOSFET PWRGD 6 0 An open-drain output, asserts low if output voltage is low due to thermal shutdown, dropout, overvoltage or EN shutdown.
+RT/CLK 5 I Resistor timing and external clock.
 An internal amplifier holds this pin at a fixed voltage when using an external resistor to ground to set the switching frequency.
 If the pin is pulled above the PLL upper threshold, a mode change occurs and the pin becomes a synchronization input.
-The internal amplifier is disabled and the pin is a high impedance clock input to the internal PLL.
-If clocking edges stop, the internal amplifier is reenabled and the mode returns to a resistor set function.
-SS/TR 4 I Slow-start and Tracking.
+The internal amplifier is disabled and the pin is a high-impedance clock input to the internal PLL.
+If clocking edges stop, the internal amplifier is reenabled and the mode returns to a resistor-set function.
+SS/TR 4 I Slow-start and tracking.
 An external capacitor connected to this pin sets the output rise time.
-Since the voltage on this pin overrides the internal reference, it can be used for tracking and sequencing.
-VIN 2 I Input supply voltage, 3.5 V to 42 V. VSENSE 7 I Inverting node of the transconductance (gm) error amplifier.
+Because the voltage on this pin overrides the internal reference, it can be used for tracking and sequencing.
+VIN 2 Input supply voltage, 3.5 V to 42 V VSENSE 7 I Inverting node of the transconductance (g m ) error amplifier Thermal pad (11) GND pin must be electrically connected to the exposed pad on the printed circuit board for proper operation.